Palmer penguins and discrete predictors

 draws_matrix <- posterior::as_draws_matrix(draws)

-## set up a matrix. for every posterior sample,
+## For every posterior sample,

-## draw a whole fake dataset from a normal distribution with that mean and sd.
+## draw a whole fake dataset from a normal distribution

 nsamples <- 50